Centennial Park Reservoir: Sydney Common

 Centennial Parklands, comprising Centennial Park, Moore Park and Queens Park, are part of the Second Sydney Common dedicated in 1811.

 As the settlement of Sydney began to develop it became necessary to set aside common land on the outskirts of the town.
-On 5 October 1811 Governor Macquarie proclaimed the 490 acre to the south of South Head Road as the Sydney Common, for use by the public.
+On 5 October 1811 Governor Macquarie proclaimed the 490 acre to the south of Old South Head Road as the Sydney Common, for use by the public.
 The common land contained a vital resource in the form of a constant supply of pure water due to the natural aquifers present in the Botany Sands system.
 In 1820, Macquarie set aside the water reserve in the east of the Sydney Common.
 Between 1827 and 1838, Lachlan Water Tunnel (Busby's Bore) was built providing a supply of freshwater to a terminal in Hyde Park.
 It remained Sydney Town's sole source of water supply until 1858, when it was supplanted by a scheme to pump water from the Botany Swamps, located further to the south.